 This topic explains how to work with files and folders in your projects.

-To create a folder right-click the project or folder in Solution Explorer and select Add Folder from the shortcut menu.
+To create a folder right-click the project or folder in Solution Explorer and select Add Folder on the shortcut menu.

-To delete a folder right-click on it in Solution Explorer and select Delete from the shortcut menu.
+To delete a folder, right-click it in Solution Explorer and select Delete on the shortcut menu.
 All the file shortcuts and subfolders of this folder will be removed from the project, but physical files will not be deleted.

 You can move SQL scripts and queries to and from folders by dragging them from and dropping to the folders.

-To add a new file to the project right-click on the project or its folder node in Solution Explorer and select Add New File from the shortcut menu
+To add a new file to the project, right-click the project or its folder node in Solution Explorer and select Add New File on the shortcut menu

-select Add New Item from the Project menu.
+select Add New Item on the Project menu.

-The Add New Item window appears.
+The Add New Item window will appear.
 Choose the desired template of the file to create.
 Input the name of the file.
 Click Add to create the file with code template.

-hough the created file is automatically included into the project it is not saved anywhere on the disk.
-You are to save it by selecting the Save command from the File menu or the Standard toolbar.
+Though the created file is automatically included into the project it is not saved anywhere on the disk.
+You are to save it by selecting the Save command on the File menu or Standard toolbar.

-To add an existing file to project right-click on the project or its folder node in Solution Explorer and select Add Existing File from the shortcut menu
+To add an existing file to project, right-click the project or its folder node in Solution Explorer and select Add Existing File on the shortcut menu

-select Add Existing Item from the Project menu.
+select Add Existing Item on the Project menu.

-To remove a file from the project right-click on it in Solution Explorer, select Delete from the shortcut menu and click Remove in the appeared dialog.
+To remove a file from the project, right-click it in Solution Explorer, select Delete on the shortcut menu and click Remove in the appeared dialog box.
 The physical file will not be deleted, these actions only remove the file link from project.

-To delete a physical file from disc right-click on it in Solution Explorer, select Delete from the shortcut menu and click Delete in the appeared dialog.
+To delete a physical file from disc, right-click it in Solution Explorer, select Delete on the shortcut menu and click Delete in the appeared dialog box.
 The file link in project and the physical file itself will be deleted.

 You can edit project’s files in a convenient SQL editor, which provides a wide range of options for quick and efficient SQL code editing.